idaholab/Deep-Lynx-ML-Adapter/README.md

 ```

 ### Environment Variables
 The R package `dotenv` does not support multi-line variables.
-Therefore each environment variable must be on a single line.
-Therefore, the `ML_ADAPTER_OBJECTS` variable must be on a single line.
+Therefore each environment variable must be on a single line, including the `ML_ADAPTER_OBJECTS` variable.

 </details>